The Mystery of 248 and Cofactor DH

 253.523142230851

 So it is 254 bits.
-Another note in Wikipedia tell us the following:
+Another note in Wikipedia tells us the following:

 If you worry, oh there is a minus sign in sqrt, recall that we are working in a prime field and the following holds for every prime field:

-Fortunately this is not an article on Sheaves and Schemes.
-Now, just tell me what the heck is a cofactor, will you?
+Fortunately, this is not an article on sheaves and schemes.
+Now, just tell me: what the heck is a cofactor?

 Ed25519 Key Generation in OpenSSH-Portable